accesspointmg/apmg-o3de-extras/.github/ISSUE_TEMPLATE/bug_template.md

 **Found in Branch**
 Name of or link to the branch where the issue occurs.

-**Commit ID from [o3de/o3de](https://github.com/o3de/o3de) Repository** Please provide the SHA/hash that identifies the latest commit from the o3de/o3de repository if the issue is reproducible in the development or other official branches.
+**Commit ID from [o3de/o3de-extras](https://github.com/o3de/o3de-extras) Repository** Please provide the SHA/hash that identifies the latest commit from the o3de/o3de-extras repository if the issue is reproducible in the development or other official branches.
 You can get the commit ID by running the `git rev-parse HEAD` command on your current branch.

 **Desktop/Device (please complete the following information):**
  - Device: [e.g. PC, Mac, iPhone, Samsung]
- - OS: [e.g. Windows, macOS, iOS, Android]
+ - OS: [e.g. Windows, Linux(Ubuntu), macOS, iOS, Android]
- - Version [e.g. 10, Monterey, Oreo]
+ - Version [e.g. 10, 22.04, Monterey, Oreo]
- - CPU [e.g. Intel I9-9900k , Ryzen 5900x, ]
+ - CPU [e.g. Intel I9-9900k , AMD Ryzen 5900x]
- - GPU [AMD 6800 XT, NVidia RTX 3090]
+ - GPU [e.g AMD 6800 XT, NVidia RTX 3090]
  - Memory [e.g. 16GB]
+ - Stroage [e.g. 1TB w/>256Gb Free, 500Gb w/<128Gb Free]

 **Additional context**
 Add any other context about the problem here.